- What is Indonesia Deposit Insurance Corporation (IDIC)?

 - IDIC begins to pay eligible deposits 5 working days at the latest since the verification is begun.

 - Duration of insurance claim submissions is 5 years since the banking license is revoked.

 - How to determine eligible and ineligible to be paid deposits?

-Insurance claims are ineligible to be paid if according to reconciliation and/or verification result the following conditions occur:
+Insurance claims are ineligible to be paid if according to reconciliation and/or verification results, the following conditions occur:

-- data of deposits are not booked by bank
+- data of deposits are not booked by the bank

 - depositors are the parties who get benefit in an uncommon way

 - depositors are parties who caused unhealthy condition of the bank

 - What acts can be taken by a depositor if a depositor objects IDIC decision on the illegible to be paid deposit?